fridaplaysmusic/Frida-Plays-Music/README.md

 **Philosophy**
 > A record is an artwork.
 Frida is a small gallery for your own records, not a jukebox.

 ---

+macOS compatibility
+	•	Supported and tested: macOS Sequoia 15.x
+  •	Not supported yet: macOS Sonoma 14.x
+	•	Not supported yet: macOS Tahoe 26.x

+Frida Plays Music is currently developed and validated on macOS Sequoia.
+Support for Sonoma and Tahoe will be added later, once full testing has been performed — especially for audio stability (AVAudioEngine + HAL/BitPerfect), which can behave differently across macOS versions.

+---